ibm-cloud-docs/vpc/limitations.md

 * Both VPN Gateways and Floating IPs can't use an automatic route advertisement between the two VPCs.
 Static routes must be used in each VPC to enable layer 3 connectivity between the two VPCs.
 See [Example: Connecting two VPCs by using the VPN](/docs/vpc?topic=vpc-vpn-example) for how you can achieve VPC-to-VPC connectivity by using this method.
 * With Transit Gateway, it advertises the root subnets of each VPC allowing traffic to be routed without the use of static routes.
 For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started).

-## Network restrictions
-{: #network-restrictions}

-* z/OS - Deleting a subnet through the user interface might not work as expected when you delete an existing VPC.
-You can use the command `ibmcloud is subnet-delete` as the workaround.

 ## Compute restrictions
 {: #compute-restrictions}